Efficiency and complexity of price competition among single-product vendors: Complexity of equilibria

-It remains to show that for every non-seed vendor $j$, $q'_j$ is given by the same expression as $p_j$.
-If there are no seed vendors, assume that there is a vendor $j$ with $q'_j<\min_{i:x_{ij}>0}{v_{ij}}$.
-Then, the only reason that may prevent vendor $j$ from increasing its price is that there is a buyer of type $i$ and another vendor $j'$ such that $v_{ij}-q'_j=v_{ij'}-q'_{j'}$.
-Since $j'$ is a non-seed vendor, it is $q'_{j'}>c_{j'}$ and, hence, vendor $j'$ could negligibly decrease its price to attract (in addition to all the buyers it gets in $\xx$) the buyers assigned to $j$ as well; this would increase the utility of vendor $j'$.
+It remains to show that for every non-seed vendor $j$, $\bar{q}_j$ is given by the same expression (\ref{eq:candidate-price}) as $p_j$.
+If there are no seed vendors, i.e., (the set $Z$ is empty), assume that there is a vendor $j$ with $\bar{q}_j<\min_{i:x_{ij}>0}{v_{ij}}$.
+Then, the only reason that may prevent vendor $j$ from increasing its price is that there is a buyer of type $i$ assigned to $j$ in $\xx$ and another vendor $j'$ such that $v_{ij}-\bar{q}_j=v_{ij'}-\bar{q}_{j'}$.
+Since $j'$ is a non-seed vendor, it is $\bar{q}_{j'}>c_{j'}$ and, hence, vendor $j'$ could negligibly decrease its price to attract (in addition to all the buyers it gets in $\xx$) the buyers assigned to $j$ as well; this would increase the utility of vendor $j'$.